Curitiba Parana, Brazil Travel Guide

 Curitiba's urban design makes walking and cycling enjoyable and effective ways to see the city's green spaces and historic charm.

-Driving is on the right side of the road.
-Seatbelts are mandatory for all occupants.
+Driving is on the right-hand side of the road.
+Seatbelts are required for all.
 Cell phone use while driving is illegal.
-Speed limits are enforced.
+Velocity limits are enforced.

-Drinking and driving is strictly prohibited (zero tolerance policy).
+Drinking and driving is strictly forbidden (zero tolerance policy).

 Roads within the city are generally in good condition.
 Major highways are also well-maintained.